Free: Healthy Freezer Meals Recipe EbookGet It Now

 There are so many chorizo Mexican recipes.
 Here are some classic uses for it:

-- Breakfast – Make Mexican chorizo and eggs using scrambled eggs, cloud eggs, or sausage egg muffins.
+- Breakfast – Make Mexican chorizo and eggs using scrambled eggs, cloud eggs, or egg and sausage muffins.
 Add diced white or sweet potatoes (or fried radishes) to your cooked meat to make an easy hash.

-- Ground Meat Swap – Use in part or entirely in place of ground meats for Whole30 chili, cauliflower nachos, or keto empanadas.
+- Ground Meat Swap – Use in part or entirely in place of ground meats for Whole30 chili, cauliflower nachos, easy taco dip, or keto empanadas.
+You could also mix it with enchilada sauce and then follow my enchilada recipe.

 - Dips – Make chorizo the meat of choice for queso dip, Rotel dip, or taco dip.